yangziao56/homepage/index.md

 I am fortunate to have the opportunity to conduct video conferences and engage in deep communication with the following top scientists to understand the cutting-edge scientific research progress in various fields:

-Dr. Lei Zhang IDEA, Dr. Yuandong Tian Meta, Dr. Wenhai Wang Shanghai AI Lab
+Dr. Lei Zhang from IDEA, Dr. Yuandong Tian from Meta, Dr. Wenhai Wang from Shanghai AI Lab

 ## News
 - **[Apr.
 2023]** I return to Chengdu No.7 High School (Prof. Fei-Fei li and Xiaochuan Wang are alumni) and had a talk about ChatGPT.